-China, the world’s biggest soybean importer, has bought a record amount of soybeans from Russia while canceling multiple soy shipments from the U.S. in retaliation to the Trump administration's tariffs on Chinese goods, reports the Wall Street Journal.
+China, the world’s biggest soybean importer, has bought a record amount of soybeans from Russia while canceling multiple soy shipments from the U.S. in retaliation to the Trump administration's tariffs on Chinese goods, reports Bloomberg.

 Why it matters: American farmers are heavily dependent on soybean production as a source of revenue.
 In 2016, soybeans accounted for 12% of exports from the U.S. to China.
 But that stream is now dissipating with China using subsidies incentivizing their own farmers to cut reliance on U.S. soybeans.

 But, but, but: Russia supplies less than 1% of China's soybeans.

 Go deeper: Soybeans are a political ground zero in Trump's trade war with China.